Simultaneous Contact Location and Object Pose Estimation Using Proprioception and Tactile Feedback: EXPERIMENTS

 The gripper fingers, hex key, and wrench are 3D printed with crosshair patterns that interface with one another.
 The crosshair allows us to grasp the tools in the same configuration every time, giving us a ground truth object pose to evaluate our approach.
 The hex key is 4 cm on the short side, 7 cm on the long side, and has an inradius of 0.5 cm.
 The wrench measures 10 cm in length, 2.5 cm in height, and 1 cm in width.
 The ground truth grasp of the hex key is 2 cm from the end of the long side while the grasp of the wrench is in line with its center of mass.

-To evaluate CPFGrasp, an ATI Gamma FT sensor is rigidly attached to the table, as shown in Fig.~\ref{fig:hex_setup}.
+To evaluate CPFGrasp, an ATI Gamma FT sensor is rigidly attached to the table, as shown in Fig.~\ref{fig:exp_setup}.
 We attach a 3D printed calibration tool with the crosshair pattern to the client interface of the sensor and locate the sensor on the table.
 Then, we replace the calibration tool with a 3D printed poker.
 This allows us to measure the results of CPFGrasp against the ground truth contact location on the hex key.
 We use the signal from the ATI Gamma transformed into the end-effector frame for these trials.

 To evaluate SCOPE, we mount the ATI Gamma FT sensor and poker rigidly to the Panda Hand.
-The ATI Gamma data from the poking arm is used for these trials while the stationary arm uses its proprioception from joint torques.
+The ATI Gamma data from the poking arm is used for these trials while the stationary arm uses its FT estimate from joint torques.
+It remains future work to investigate the differences in accuracy between external FT sensing and the FT estimate provided by the robot.

 During data collection, the arms used impedance controllers while interacting.
 The arm holding the tool remained stationary while the arm with the poker moved into contact, waited, and retracted.
 The poking arm was stiffer than the stationary arm: it used 350 N/m in translational stiffness, 20 Nm/rad in rotational stiffness, and 70 Nm/rad in nullspace stiffness while the stationary arm used 200 N/m, 10 Nm/rad, and 0 Nm/rad respectively.
 All code and CAD files can be found at \url{https://github.com/MMintLab/scope}.